 21. Hornbill festival

 The 7-10 day festival is celebrated from the 1st of December each year and bears witness to all the major tribes of Nagaland.
-Exquisite costumes, colorful headgear, soulful war cries and warrior log drums are the highlight of this festival.
+Exquisite costumes, colourful headgear, soulful war cries and warrior log drums are the highlight of this festival.
 One of the religious festivals of India, it is celebrated with great enthusiasm.

 22. Lohri

 A truly Punjabi folk festival, Lohri is celebrated primarily by the Sikhs and Hindus of the Punjab region or origin.
 Having a trail of legends behind it, this festival is primarily a thanksgiving day for farmers, where the harvest of the Rabi crop is celebrated.
-The main celebration of the festival involves lighting a bon fire and throwing in foods like gajak, chikki, puffed rice, popcorn and sugarcane in it, to pay homage to roots.
+The main celebration of the festival involves lighting a bonfire and throwing in foods like gajak, chikki, puffed rice, popcorn and sugarcane in it, to pay homage to roots.

 23. Karwachauth